 The Alien.
 Xenomorph, monsters, the Beast, nasties, Linguafoeda acheronsis, Internecivus raptus, Xenomorph XX121… Our favourite extra-terrestrial Starbeast has been known by several different names over the decades but without a doubt the moniker of Xenomorph is probably the most common.
 First used by Lieutenant Gorman during Aliens, Xenomorph is actually something of a misnomer.

 Xenomorph literally translates to foreign form – or my preferred interpretation, strange shape – and is something of a generic term.
-The most recent novel – Alien: The Cold Forge, written by Alex White – also poked fun at the generic nature of Xenomorph, with its own mad scientist saying that “any creature for which we don’t know the taxonomy is technically a Xenomorph.”
+The most recent novel – Alien: The Cold Forge, written by Alex White – also poked fun at the generic nature of the name Xenomorph, with its own mad scientist saying that “any creature for which we don’t know the taxonomy is technically a Xenomorph.”

 Instead the Aliens are known informally as “Snatchers” which no scientific name given to them.
 The book does give the face-huggers a real name, though – Manumala noxhydria, which translates to the evil hand, the jar of night.

-The term xenomorph could apply to any unusual creature and I would suggest is a generic term used to describe unknown creatures – something I think the Weyland-Yutani Report and Aliens: Sea of Sorrows supports with the addition of the label XX121, suggesting that perhaps many other alien lifeforms have been classified as xenomorphs under specific labels.
+The term xenomorph could apply to any unusual creature and I would suggest is a generic term used to describe unknown or unclassified creatures – something I think the Weyland-Yutani Report and Aliens: Sea of Sorrows supports with the addition of the label XX121, suggesting that perhaps many other alien lifeforms have been classified as xenomorphs under specific labels.

 The anthology book Aliens: Bug Hunt also supports this.
 The book features many different aliens and in one particular short, Distressed by James A. Moore, the unknown alien creature in that short is also referred to as a xenomorph.